 The online marketplace, over time, has become a widespread, overly populated and immensely active place to be, for both businesses and consumers.

 In a world, where there are billions of people going online every minute, how do you stand out as a small business?
-What are the things you need to know about online marketing?
+What are the things you need to know about digital marketing?
 And how to use them to grow your small business and generate more leads?
-How can you convert your leads for making more profit?
+How can you convert your leads to making more profit?

 Let’s unleash the best online marketing strategies for small businesses in the number of 12!

 So without further ado, let’s get to the business of online marketing.
 We have handpicked 12 useful tools for you and your business to work online.